COVID outbreak at Cedarhurst; mitigations return to region

 There were 36 new COVID cases reported Wednesday and 15 new cases Tuesday.

-Wagner was not sure why there was such a jump in new cases on Wednesday, apart from the outbreak at Cedarhurst.
+Wagner was not sure why there was such a jump in new cases Wednesday, aside from the outbreak at Cedarhurst.

-“That account for some of it, but it’s still a spike,” he said.
+“That accounts for some of it, but it’s still a spike,” he said.
 “The numbers are all over the board.
 I can’t put my finger on anything.
-I think with colder weather people are moving indoors, and it’ll spread either indoors.”
+I think with colder weather people are moving indoors, and it’ll spread easier indoors.”

 Given that, Wagner said he anticipates cases will peak in the next week or so before dropping briefly.
 He predicted the virus will then again spike around the winter holidays.